 1) Mock him.

 The more we laugh at Trump, the more undermined he will become.
 Laughter is the best revenge.
-As Boss Tweed said: “I don’t care a straw for your newspaper articles.
-My constituents don’t know how to read, but they can’t help seeing them damned pictures.”
 So share those Saturday Night Live sketches with your parents, grandparents, and uncles and aunts.
 Sign up for the New Yorker’s free daily report by Andy Borowitz, and share it widely.
-Talk with your friends about the latest Full Frontal with Samantha Bee.
 Remind people that Trump is a terrible businessman who succeeded only because his lawyers helped him abuse bankruptcy laws.

 3) Focus on the 2018 Senate races.

-The most important institution in America right now is the U.S. Senate, which confirms or rejects Supreme Court and other executive nominees.
-One-third of the Senate will be up for election in less than two years.
+The most important institution in America right now is the U.S. Senate, which confirms or rejects Supreme Court nominees.
+One-third of the Senate will be up for election this year.
 The Democrats are three seats away from controlling the Senate.
 Contribute to the Democratic Senatorial Campaign Committee.
 Frankly, it will be difficult for the Democrats to take the Senate.
 But not impossible.

 4) Subscribe to a real newspaper.